Many people like to follow -with stubborn detail- the instructions of any recipe. That’s why recipes are created, to cook properly.

 But don’t worry, switching to our measurement system is much easier.

 For your peace of mind, the first thing you should know is that most recipes are expressed in US fluid ounces

 So, one American fluid ounce is equivalent to 30 milliliters.
-On that basis you calculate everything else.
+On that basis you can calculate everything else.